-If you’re looking to engage a financial advisor of course one of the things that is going to come up is the subject of fees.
-After all, we all want to know exactly what we’re paying for!
+If you’re looking to engage a financial advisor, one of the things that will come up is the subject of fees.
+After all, we all want to know exactly what we’re paying for.

 With that in mind, one of the common fee-related questions people ask is, “What am I getting in return for the financial advisor fees I’m paying?”